 Soyuz Flight VS03

-The VS03 Soyuz carries a second pair of Galileo In-Orbit Validation (IOV) satellites, which are to join the first two spacecraft orbited by Arianespace’s historic VS01 flight on October 21, 2011, marking Soyuz’ introduction at the Spaceport.
-Once all four are operational in space, they will provide the minimum number of satellites required for navigational fixes – enabling system validation testing when all are visible in the sky.
+The payload is a second pair of Galileo In-Orbit Validation (IOV) satellites, weighing 700 kg. each, which will join the initial two IOV spacecraft orbited on Arianespace’s historic VS01 flight on October 21, 2011 – which marked Soyuz’ introduction at the Spaceport.